Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 The University of Southern California has a mission to be a leader in healthcare and is committed to training new professionals for the future.

 The pre-med track, called “pre-health,” provides the tools and knowledge for students to become confident doctors whether it is in medicine, veterinary medicine, or one of several other healthcare industries.

 We’ve asked some of the brightest minds in the field their take on studying pre-med.

 They discuss their academic experiences and give you a snapshot of pre-med academics.
 Here we go!

-From Cory Deburghgraeve, a graduate of pre-med at Loyola University of Chicago (neurobiology), Rush Medical College (MD), and University of Illinois at Chicago (Anesthesiology residency):
+From Cory Deburghgraeve, a graduate of pre-med at Loyola University of Chicago (neurobiology), Rush Medical College (MD), and the University of Illinois at Chicago (Anesthesiology residency):

 Studying pre-med in college was such an exciting and intellectually stimulating time in my life.
 Unlike high school courses, which were highly standardized, pre-med at a university allowed for much more individualization.